jacobocasado/blog/content/posts/wow64.md

 Windows initially developed this on the assumption that the 64-bit ntdll.dll could not be accessed by a 32-bit process, but Heaven’s Gate takes advantage of this by running x64 instructions which will be completely missed by any application expecting x86 instructions.

 Also, this technique is used to difficult the analysis of the malware samples, as it makes the debugging and emulation harder (and the *reversing* process of these samples overall).
-# Analyzing a Heaven's Gate implementatipn
+## Analyzing a Heaven's Gate implementation
 There are a lot of different implementations of this technique, but they have 90% of the code in common.
 I will analyze the Heaven's Gate implementation used in the Metasploit Framework, as it is offered as a C++ function.

 The Meterpreter shell [has a functionality to inject 64-bit code in 64-bit processes from 32-bit meterpreter shells](https://github.com/rapid7/meterpreter/blob/5e24206d510a48db284d5f399a6951cd1b4c754b/source/common/arch/win/i386/base_inject.c).
 I use a slightly modified code to **perform the Heaven's Gate, call CreateRemoteThread with a 64-bit shellcode in order to inject 64-bit code from a 32-bit process to a 64-bit code**.
 My code is the following: